Hurricane Francine: Louisiana

-Francine made landfall in Southern Louisiana, Terrebonne Parish, with sustained winds of 100 mph (155 km/h) at 22:00 UTC on September 11.
-Storm surge was greater than 4 ft.
+Francine made landfall in Southern Louisiana, Terrebonne Parish, with sustained winds of 105 mph at 22:00 UTC on September 11.
+Storm surge was about 8 ft.
+Livingston received 2 ft of storm surge from Lake Maurepas.
 A tornado warning was issued for Plaquemines Parish.
+7 in of rain fell in the New Orleans area.
 Around 450,000 people suffered from power outages, most of which were caused by fallen debris, and around 500 people took refuge in emergency shelters.
 Francine's winds downed numerous trees and power lines, which resulted in blocked roads.
 Numerous streets sustained flooding as a result of heavy rainfall.
+More than 500 homes in Jefferson Parish were damaged.
+Iberville Parish reported 352 blockages in waterways.
+New Orleans's wastewater system encountered issues, prompting advisories to limit water usage.
 The flash flooding resulted in several flash flood emergency alerts being issued.
 Several rivers crested in Saint Tammany Parish.
-The Lafourche Parish Sheriff’s Office conducted numerous water rescues northwest of Thibodaux after rising flood waters surrounded multiple housing units, and all residents, including many small children, were safely evacuated.
+Duncan Canal overflowed.
+The Lafourche Parish Sheriff's Office conducted numerous water rescues northwest of Thibodaux after rising flood waters surrounded multiple housing units, and all residents, including many small children, were safely evacuated.
 Other water rescues were also carried out in other parts of the Thibodaux area as well as the Kraemer area.
 Miles Crawford, a 39-year-old man, rescued another man who had water up to his head, from a sinking truck below an overpass in New Orleans by smashing the truck's back window with a hammer and pulling him out through it and cutting his hand in the process.
 Two other people were injured: a Louisiana State Police officer who was struck by a falling tree while removing downed trees on Interstate 10, and a woman in Ascension Parish who was also hit and pinned by a fallen tree.
+Francine caused 89 fish kills over 2,000,000 acre through making water hypoxic, particularly in canals and bayous.
+The first fish kills were reported on September 13, in the Atchafalaya Basin.

 The federal government approved a FEMA declaration.
 According to property data company CoreLogic, insured losses caused by Francine could reach $1.5 billion.
-Moody’s Analytics estimates over $2 billion dollars in damage, and AccuWeather estimates over $9 billion in damage.
+Moody's Analytics estimates over $2 billion in damage, and AccuWeather estimates over $9 billion in damage.
 As of January 2025, damage is estimated to be at US$1.3 billion.

+In the aftermath of the storm, more pumping infrastructure was implemented in Morgan City, with projects finishing in 2026.